 And was the United States suitably grateful for this islamic sacrifice?
-To the contrary, America believed that Afghanistan was only a minor factor in the fall of the Soviet Union (no doubt both viewpoints were at least partly right).
-And America considered itself the driving force behind the resistance.
-From the American point of view the islamic world owed America a debt of gratitude.
-So as America pulled out of Afghanistan after the fall of the Soviet Union, the stage was set for a confrontation between a resurgent Islam and the world's only remaining super power.
+To the contrary, debt of gratitude.
+So as America pulled out of Afghanistan after the fall of the Soviet Union, the stage was set for a confrontation between a resurgent Islam and the world's only remaining super-power.